First Republic of Venezuela: Civil War and disestablishment

 In 1812 the Confederation began suffering serious military reverses, and the government granted Miranda command of the army and leadership of the Confederation.
+A Spanish marine frigate captain, Domingo Monteverde was sent to Venezuela from Puerto Rico.
+He arrived at Coro in early March 1812 along with other Spanish marines.
+Monteverde based in Coro, was able to turn a small force under his command into a large army, as people joined him on his advance towards Valencia.
+Miranda was left in charge of only a small area of central Venezuela.
 A powerful earthquake, which hit Venezuela on 26 March 1812, also a Maundy Thursday, and caused damage mostly in republican areas, also helped turn the population against the Republic.
-Since, the Caracas Junta had been established on a Maundy Thursday, the earthquake fell on its second anniversary in the liturgical calendar.
+Since the Caracas Junta had been established on a Maundy Thursday, the earthquake fell on its second anniversary in the liturgical calendar.
 This was interpreted by many as a sign from Providence, and many, including those in the Republican army, began to secretly plot against the Republic or outright defect.
 Other provinces refused to send reinforcements to Caracas Province.
 Worse still, whole provinces began to switch sides.
 On 4 July an uprising brought Barcelona over to the royalist side.
 Neighboring Cumaná, now cut off from the Republican center, refused to recognize Miranda's dictatorial powers and his appointment of a commandant general.
 By the middle of the month many of the outlying areas of Cumaná Province had also defected to the royalists.

-Taking advantage of these circumstances a Spanish marine frigate captain, Domingo Monteverde, based in Coro, was able to turn a small force under his command into a large army, as people joined him on his advance towards Valencia.
-Miranda was left in charge of only a small area of central Venezuela.
 In these dire circumstances the republican government had appointed Miranda generalissimo, with broad political powers.
-By mid-July Monteverde had taken Valencia, and Miranda thought the situation was hopeless and started negotiations with Monteverde.
+By mid-July Monteverde had taken Valencia, and Miranda thought the situation was hopeless and started negotiations with Monteverde in San Mateo.
 On 25 July 1812 Miranda and Monteverde finalized a capitulation in which the former republican areas would recognize the Cortes of Cádiz.
 The First Republic had come to an end.
 Monteverde's forces entered Caracas on 1 August.